 Measuring productivity is key if you want to get even the vaguest inkling of how you’re currently performing.
 Without knowing how effective you currently are, how do you know where you need to improve – or even what improvement should look like?

 Before you measure productivity, of course, you need to decide what it actually means for you.
 There is no one absolute definition of productivity – its shape varies dramatically from person to person.
-If you’re not sure how you quantify your own productivity, check out this guide to find a useful working definition you can then measure.
+If you’re not sure how you quantify your own productivity, check out this guide.

 There are a ton of different ways to measure productivity, but these single factor measures are a good place to start: